FORMiND-Lab/formind-lab/content/_index.md

       title: News
       subtitle: ''
       text: |
+        **July 2025**: Min has safely landed at SEU!
+With four master's spots open, he's welcoming students passionate about AI4Formal to join the journey.

         **June 2025**: 🎉Dr. Min Li departed from Huawei Noah's Ark Lab and just launched the FORMiND Lab website; he will join Southeast University this summer. 🎉Welcoming **Xudong Hu** as the inaugural member, who commences his Ph.D. program in Fall 2025.

   - block: people